- November 22, 2018

 The United Nations Social Summit in Copenhagen, March 1995 was where the original local Green Map project grew into a locally-led, globally linked movement, thanks to the O2 global network, a universal symbol set, the then-new internet and the contributions of many pioneering eco-mappers.
 Our thanks to the International Union of Architects (UIA) and ADPSR for their support.

 The first Green Map featuring our shared iconography was published in Copenhagen by ecodesigner Niels Peter Flint in 1996.
-The first of four editions produced by NGOs, it created a pathway towards healthier, more sustainable living for both residents and visitors.
-Malmo, just across the sound in Sweden, was also publishing Green Maps, and the two cities hosted Green Map network gatherings in 2000 and 2003.
+The first of four editions produced by civil society partners, it created a pathway towards healthier, more sustainable living for both residents and visitors.
+Malmo, just across the sound in Sweden, was also publishing Green Maps, and the two cities co-hosted Green Map network gatherings in 2000 and 2003.

-In 2009, Green Map was shortlisted for the Index award for our social mapping platform.
+In 2009, Green Map was shortlisted for the Index award for our social mapping platform, as described on our old website.
 Ulla Eikard, the urban planner who invited our director to present Green Map to Copenhagen in 1995, joined Index events with us and since then together, we have explored new ways to use Green Maps in cities.
-By the way, Open Green Map did receive several awards and now hosts 41,000 sites in 40 countries.
+By the way, Open Green Map received several honors and awards and now hosts 41,000 sites in 40 countries.
 The nearby City of Malmo was one of the first to use it, see OpenGreenMap.org/malmo.

 Later that year, we returned to Copenhagen to take part in the United Nations Climate Conference (UN COP 15), where we cohosted a Klimaforum NGO event with Swedish, Indonesian and Taiwanese Green Mapmakers.
 We also launched our iPhone App (now replaced by our responsive webapp), and took part in several discussions.
 We brought our own energy and climate-change themed Green Map of NYC and shared some of the initial spinoff projects it inspired.
 Printed in 2006, this map was included in the materials given by then-Mayor Bloomberg to everyone at the first C40 meeting in 2007!